Frank Lloyd Wright in 5 buildings

 Kameki and Nobuko Tsuchiura, two young Japanese architects who had worked on the project, joined Wright's team in Wisconsin.
 Nobuko was the first Japanese woman architect.

 Although alluring in many ways, the Imperial floated on a mud plain.
 In May 1945 it had been partly destroyed by USAAF incendiary bombs, and it was occupied by American forces from 1945 to 1952.
-By the 1960s it had sunk by up to 43 inches, and in 1967 it was demolished.
+By the 1960s it had sunk deeper into the ground and in 1968 it was demolished.

 If it existed today, this would surely be one of the world's cult hotels.